LoonyPandora/Dancer-Session-DBI/README.markdown

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2012 by James Aitken.
+This software is copyright (c) James Aitken.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.